Send to a friend

 In a closing statement, the CVF said: “There is no question for the vulnerable countries who are already losing 2.5 per cent of GDP and 50,000 lives each year at less than one degree of warming that we condone an outcome that commits us to undermining our survival.”

 But one island negotiator said the report can still be saved if the French presidency of the COP talks decides to revisit it during the general plenary sessions around the overall draft agreement this week.
 This provisional document approved last Saturday contains 1.5 and two degrees Celsius as temperature target options, both bracketed to signal that negotiators remain unable to reach consensus over which target to use in the final agreement.
-Despite the publication of the SBSTA report, oil-rich nations argued during the first week of COP 21 that there is insufficient scientific literature to show how to cap warming at 1.5 degrees.

 To address this alleged problem, the draft agreement under negotiation this week proposes asking UN advisory body the Intergovernmental Panel on Climate Change to report before 2020 on the impacts of global warming of 1.5 degrees Celsius above preindustrial levels.